It reaches nighttime, and you face a dilemma.

 What To Do When You’re Bored At Night To Improve Friendships

-Maintaining a deep personal relationships is an important part of living a happy life.
+Maintaining a deep personal relationships is one of the keys to living a happy life.
 During the day, we can get so bogged down in our to-do lists that our relationships get pushed to the side.

 The evening hours are a great time to course-correct.
 Showing your friends that you care, even in small ways, will reciprocate back into your life and create a deeper bond.